The Defenestration of Derb

 On Thursday, April 5, 2012 I published a column titled "The Talk: Nonblack Version" at one of my other online outlets, Taki's Magazine.
 A young black man had recently been killed by a nonblack person in a controversial shooting in Florida.
 News and opinion outlets were bursting forth with whiny articles by black writers about "The Talk" that black parents must give to their children, to help them avoid sudden death at the hands of white authority figures.
 Since rates of black-on-white violence are far higher than those for white-on-black, this seemed to me a hypocrisy that needed puncturing.
 That was the occasion of my column.

-The column was noticed by leftist websites — originally, I think, surprisingly enough, by the blog associated with the left-wing British newspaper The Guardian.
+The column was noticed originally, I think, by pop-cult commentatrix Drew Grant of the New York Observer.
 (If any readers know of earlier sightings, I'll correct this.)
 Soon the leftist corner of the internet commentariat was a-buzz with outrage at my column.

 These events created a minor storm in the corner of the internet concerned with political and social commentary.
 As a result, I received a huge number of emails.
 I have established this ad hoc page to answer some of the most frequently-asked questions (FAQs), and to make any other points I think worth making.